Roldbach/autoencoder_ct_3d_super_resolution/README.md

 ## Description
-This repository contains the official PyTorch Implementation of paper: Is Autoencoder Truly Applicable for 3D CT Super-Resolution?
-We have provided our full training and inference codes and pre-trained models here.
+This repository contains the official PyTorch implementation of [Is Autoencoder Truly Applicable for 3D CT Super-Resolution?](https://ieeexplore.ieee.org/document/10230786) We have provided our full codes and pre-trained models here.

 ## Get Started